crate/cratedb-guide/docs/ingest/etl/index.md

   applications.

 +++
-Visual data flow and integration frameworks and platforms.
+Use visual data flow and integration frameworks and platforms.
 ::::